adamcanray/IC-Rust-PubSub/README.md

 # Internet Computer Pub/Sub

+Pub/Sub with [Rust Canister Development Kit](https://github.com/dfinity/cdk-rs).
+This example demonstrates how functions may be passed as arguments of inter-canister calls to be used as callbacks.

 ## Overview

 This sample project demonstrates how functions may be passed as arguments of inter-canister calls to be used as callbacks.